 It’s great for connections.

 Some of the best conversations with kids happen during free time.
-Kids tend to open up about things going on in their life and hearts when talking feels more casual and less intimidating.
+Kids tend to open up about things going on in their lives and hearts when talking feels more casual and less intimidating.

-It allows you to spend time with those that need it most
+It allows you to spend time with those that need it most.

-As your group grows together throughout the week you may notice a child that is quieter or disconnected from you and others.
+As your group grows together throughout the week, you may notice a child that is quieter or disconnected from you and others.
 Use this opportunity to spend intentional time with those who would benefit from some one-on-one time with you.

 Remember, you should never be alone with a child.